Géza Jeszenszky: Controversial remarks on Romani

 In November 2012, Jeszenszky came under fire for using controversial remarks on Romani in a university course book he wrote while lecturing as a professor at Budapest's Corvinus University.
 Jeszenszky wrote in 2004: "The reason why many Roma are mentally ill is because in Roma culture it is permitted for sisters and brothers or cousins to marry each other or just to have sexual intercourse with each other."
 When the news about the article emerged the ambassador was asked by organizers of a Holocaust symposium in Oslo commemorating the Swedish diplomat Raoul Wallenberg, who saved thousands of Hungarian Jews during the Second World War, not to attend.
 University scholars and politicians in Hungary called on Jeszenszky to resign as ambassador.

 Hungary's Foreign Ministry issued a statement saying that Jeszenszky had made his remarks as a university teacher, not as diplomat: "Although the lines in question are open to misinterpretation, Géza Jeszenszky’s lifelong work and most recent publications prove that he stands on the side of minority rights and cannot be accused of prejudice."
 Foreign Minister János Martonyi publicly expressed full confidence in Jeszenszky.

 Jeszenszky told the news agency MTI that the chapter in question was supported by a wealth of academic research (a contention disputed by the authors of the protest letter).
 "Looking at this interpretation with a sober mind will reveal nothing offensive, and leveling accusations of racism is an outrageous slander," he reportedly declared.
 "Even a committed Roma rights activist would be unable to take exception to the way the theme is presented.
 Hundreds of Hungarian and foreign students have found my book useful," Jeszenszky was quoted as saying.
 In May 2013 the vice rector of Corvinus University set up an academic commission to evaluate the issue; the commission found that claim in the textbook "cannot be sustained".

+Assassination attempt

+Jeszenszky and his wife were violently assaulted outside their home in Budapest on 1 June 2025.
+The assailant attacked both of them with a hammer in what appears to be a targeted assassination attempt.
+Jeszenszky sustained a life-threatening skull injury and was immediately hospitalized and underwent emergency surgery.
+Following the attack, the former politician recalled that has received multiple threats over the years mostly for the 1993 Hungarian–Ukrainian treaty, which he drafted as foreign minister.
+Jeszenszky also revealed the same man had attacked him in 2023 too but the assailant managed to escape at the time.